cloudfoundry/cf-crd-explorations/README.md

 ### Running the API and controllers
 We currently don't support installing the API/controllers to the cluster, but you can run them locally against a targeting (via kubeconfig) K8s cluster

 The spike code converts Apps, Processes, and Droplets into Eirini LRP resources which requires the Eirini LRP controller to be deployed to the cluster.
-The simplest way to do this right now is to deploy cf-for-k8s to the cluster using the [eirini-controller-enabled branch](https://github.com/cloudfoundry/cf-for-k8s/tree/eirini-controller-enabled).
-Follow the standard cf-for-k8s installation steps to do so.
+To do this, follow the [instructions in the eirini-controller repo](https://github.com/cloudfoundry-incubator/eirini-controller/blob/master/README.md).

 ```
 make run